smbct/smbct.github.io/series/x86_64_assembly/pt8.markdown

 lang: en
 ---

-In the previou chapter, we saw the use of vector registers in assembly to perform floating point operations on decimal numbers.
+In the previous chapter, we saw the use of vector registers in assembly to perform floating point operations on decimal numbers.
 Although the result was already interesting, still it is a shame that a wonderfull object such as the Mandelbrot set cannot be visualized under its best angle.

-In this chapter, we will build from this previous program and bring it to a new dimension by using a graphical library 📊.
+In this chapter, we will build from this previous code and bring it to a new dimension by using a graphical library 📊.
 This will allow us to see how such library 📚 can be **linked** 🔗 to our program and how to **call its functions** 📣 directly from our assembly program.

 ## Setting up a graphical library from x86-64

 Our first step is to pick an appropriate library for our project.
 This idea led me directly to the [Simple and Fast Multimedia Library (SFML)](http://127.0.0.1:4000/series/x86_64_assembly/pt8).
-This library offers numerous functionalities to build graphical applications with hardware acceleration, support for audio 🎧 and networking 🛜, etc.. while being extremely to use.
+This library offers numerous functionalities to build graphical applications with hardware acceleration, support for audio 🎧 and networking 🛜, etc.. while being extremely easy to use.
 The SFML library is coded in C++ but we will actually not rely on its native version in our program.

 ![TheSFML logo](/assets/assembly_series/sfml_logo.png)